Satirical Ikea border wall would save President Trump billions

 The basic model of the "Börder Wåll" stands 33 feet (10 meters) tall and stretches 1,954 miles (3,144 kilometers), although in typical Ikea style, the height and length can be customized as needed.

-Ikea spokesperson Mona Liss confirmed that Ikea was not involved in any way with the creation of the "Börder Wåll."
+Ikea spokeswoman Mona Liss confirmed that Ikea was not involved in any way with the creation of the "Börder Wåll."

 Within a week of Inauguration Day, Trump reiterated his plans to build a "impenetrable, physical, tall, powerful, beautiful, southern border wall" along the Unites States' southern border with Mexico.
 At the end of January, he said construction of the wall will begin "in months."